-As a part of BAX's Early Childhood programming, the open play space offers a fun and creative environment for babies through preschoolers (and their caretakers) to play and socialize.
-Under the supervision of a staff member, little ones can jump through hoops and tunnels, bounce balls, or read books.
-BAX is a peanut-free environment, so parents of kids with food allergies need not worry.
+As a part of BAX's Early Childhood programming, the open play space offers a fun and creative environment for babies through preschoolers (and their caretakers) to play and socialize Monday and Friday, 9:30-11:30 a.m.
+Under the supervision of a staff member, little ones ages one to four can jump through hoops and tunnels, bounce balls, or read books.
+Drop-in rate is $10, or $80 for a 10-pack punchcard.

 Far from your ordinary play space, Twinkle offers its visitors 4,500 square feet to run, jump, and embark upon some seriously imaginative play.
 Nine distinct setups include the "Pretty in Pink" beauty salon, "Brooklyn General Store" (it's styled after a 1950s market), and "Gently Down the Stream" water play area.
 We love the flexibility of Twinkle's hours, and its comfy lounge area for parents to feed their kids lunch, check email (Wi-Fi is free), and chat with other adults, all the while keeping a close eye on their little revelers.

 Hours: Mon. through Fri.
 10 a.m.-6 p.m.; Sat.
 8 a.m.-11:45 a.m.; Sun.
 9 a.m.-11:45 a.m.

 Cost: $35/daily pass or $300/3-month membership (siblings under 1 year old are free)